 All our trailers are wired to connect to a standard 7-pin connector.
 If you are renting a 2014-2017 model trailer, a 7-pin connector is mandatory since they have electronic brakes.
-Lemon Drop and the T@G XL trailers are wired for a 7-pin connector, but we have an adapter that will let you hook Lemon Drop or the T@G XL these two trailers up using a 4-pin connector if needed.
+The T@G trailers (Nomad and Escape) are wired for a 7-pin connector, but we have an adapter that will let you hook up using a 4-pin connector if needed.
 That’s only possible on the T@Gs since they do not have electric brakes.

 Minimum Vehicle Tow